kiboschool/course-programming-2/src/revision/w2-memory-and-objects/1-references.md

 The arrow makes sense as a symbol, but behind the scenes, both our `players_on_team` and `party_guests` hold the location in memory where the object is stored.
 They are not the object itself, they are the address where we can find the object.

-Different programmin languages and communities refer to this kind of variable in diffrent ways, they are all effectively equivalent: You can call these "arrows" an object **reference**, or a **pointer** to an object.
+Different programmin languages and communities refer to this kind of variable in diffrent ways, they are all effectively equivalent: You can call these "arrows" an object **reference**, or a **pointer** to an object, or **the address** of the object

  When we say: